dannybauman/30-day-map-challenge-2025/WORKFLOW.md

 **Step 2: Create HTML** (10-15 min):
 1. Copy `templates/day-showcase-template.html` → `index.html`
+2. **Extract ideation concepts from `IDEATION-RESPONSES.md`** - pick the best/favorite concept from each platform's response to show in the ideation cards
-2. Fill with REAL data (not placeholders)
+3. Fill with REAL data (not placeholders)
-3. Include desktop & mobile screenshots side-by-side
+4. Include desktop & mobile screenshots side-by-side
-4. Comment on responsive design
+5. Comment on responsive design
-5. Keep times approximate (~1.5 hrs, not 87 min)
+6. Keep times approximate (~1.5 hrs, not 87 min)
-6. Keep it simple and easy to update later
+7. Keep it simple and easy to update later

 **What to include**:
 - Quick stats (platforms tested, success rate)
+- **Ideation concepts** (extracted from `IDEATION-RESPONSES.md` - one concept per platform)
 - Chosen concept & why
 - Platform results with BOTH screenshots
 - Responsive design ratings